kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

       return filter                # Use boolean array outside this function

+In the next example we use the model with the best fit parameters a the mean and the standard deviation of the residuals as the standard deviation for all data points.
+Note that removing these type of outliers do not change the values of the best-fit parameters much.

 **Example: kmpfit_chauvenet.py  - Exclude bad data with criterion of Chauvenet**

 .. plot:: EXAMPLES/kmpfit_chauvenet.py
    :align: center

+Another example uses data from [BRo]_.
+A weighted fit gives a value of chi-squared which is too big to accept the hypothesis that the data is consistent with the model.
+When we use the model and its best-fit parameters as mean and the errors on the data as standard deviation in the function :func:`chauvenet`, then one data point is excluded.
+When we redo the fit, we find a value for chi-squared that is small enough to accept the Null hypothesis that data and model are consistent.

+**Example: kmpfit_chauvenet2.py  - Apply Chauvenet for a weighted fit**

+.. plot:: EXAMPLES/kmpfit_chauvenet2.py
+   :align: center

+For outliers in the x direction, one need different methods.